 Rock: Highland Gardens Hotel

-The recent documentary Supermensch: the Legend of Shep Gordon has all the stories you need to know about the Highland Gardens Hotel, back when it was the ultimate down-and-out and up-and-coming rock and roller hangout, the Landmark Hotel.
+The 2013 documentary Supermensch: the Legend of Shep Gordon has all the stories you need to know about the Highland Gardens Hotel, back when it was the Landmark Hotel, the ultimate down-and-out and up-and-coming rock and roller hangout.
 Jimi Hendrix, Jim Morrison, Alice Cooper and an array of scantily clad hippie chicks could be seen around the pool, smoking industrial amounts of weed.
-And, of course, Janis Joplin never made it out alive from room 105.
+And of course, Janis Joplin tragically never made it out alive from room 105.

 Rock: Morrison Hotel

-A very different kind of hotel, one of Downtown L.A.’s characteristic residential properties for people on the hard side of life, offered the backdrop for The Doors classic album cover.
-The Morrison Hotel is not in business anymore, but you can find the building (and the nearby Hard Rock Cafe dive bar that was featured on the back cover and inspired the corporate franchise) in the South Park neighborhood, near STAPLES center.
-Bob Egan’s Pop Spots has all the information you need to replicate the iconic Henry Diltz photo sessions.
+Once a residential property for people on the hard side of life, the Morrison Hotel (1246 S. Hope St) offered the backdrop for The Doors classic album cover.
+The hotel is shuttered, but fans can check out the building in the South Park neighborhood near L.A.
+LIVE.
+In the nearby Toy District, you'll find the site of the original Hard Rock Cafe dive bar featured on the back cover (and inspired the global music-themed restaurant chain) at 300 E. 5th St. Bob Egan’s Pop Spots has all the information you need to replicate the iconic Henry Diltz photo sessions.

 Dance/Electronic: 333 Live

-The large event venue at 333 S. Boylston St is now called 333 Live and it’s sporadically rented out for dance events.
-But back in the early 1990s, none other than Prince had taken it over and redesigned as his own nightclub, Glam Slam.
+The 55,000 square-foot private event venue at 333 S. Boylston St is now known as 333 Live.
+But back in the early 1990s, none other than Prince had taken over and redesigned it as his own nightclub, Glam Slam.
 This 2016 KPCC piece on the club takes you back to the time when the late, great Purple One and his traveling party held court near Downtown L.A.
 Bonus: spot the mural by street artist POSE that's nearby.

 R&B: Sunset and Vine

 Los Angeles has always been a soul city.
-Of course the entertainment hub of the world has attracted the best talent in all genres, and that’s why it shouldn’t be surprising that the most iconic crossroads in Hollywood, Sunset and Vine, were home to the Western headquarters of Motown.
-Back in the 1970s, most of the Motown operation relocated to the hub of Hollywood, where Berry Gordy was trying his hand at filmmaking, and the music itself became more cinematic.
-Check out Our Lives Are Shaped by What We Love, the compilation of lush tunes from Motown’s Los Angeles-based offshoot Mowest, released by Light in the Attic.
+The Entertainment Capital of the World has attracted the best talent in all genres for generations, so it's no surprise that the iconic intersection of Sunset and Vine was home to the West Coast headquarters of Motown.
+Back in the 1970s, most of the Motown operation relocated to Hollywood, where Berry Gordy was trying his hand at filmmaking and the music itself became more cinematic.
+Check out Our Lives Are Shaped by What We Love, the compilation of lush tunes from Motown’s LA-based offshoot Mowest, released by Light in the Attic.

 No music-inclined visitor to Los Angeles should leave without experiencing the city’s crucial role in the evolution of rap.
-If you want to go beyond the somewhat sanitized version of the recent Straight Outta Compton biopic, try to book a seat on Hood Life Tours.
-Led by Hodari Sababu (rapper the Game's stepfather), this guided tour of the Compton and South Central landmarks of local hip hop history has found a thriving market with rap-obsessed tourists of all nations.
+If you want to go beyond the Straight Outta Compton biopic, book a spot with LA Hood Life Tours.
+Founded in 2010 by Hodari Sababu (The Game's stepfather), this guided tour of the South Los Angeles landmarks of local hip hop history has found a thriving market with rap-obsessed tourists from around the world.

 Country: The Troubadour

-Though the Troubadour has been associated with folk and rock much more than with country music, it has to be included here because when the 60's turned into the 70's, it was the place where rock and country (and Hollywood hipsters) came together, especially around the groundbreaking residency by Kris Kristofferson and his band.
-Kristofferson made country soulful, sexy and literate, without losing any of the Hank Williams’ “three chords and the truth” simplicity.
-And he showed his innovations to the world from the stage of the now venerable West Hollywood venue.
+Though the Troubadour has been associated with folk and rock much more than with country music, it has to be included here because when the 1960s turned into the '70s, it was the place where rock and country (and Hollywood hipsters) came together, especially around the groundbreaking residency by Kris Kristofferson and his band.
+Kristofferson made country soulful, sexy and literate, without losing any of Hank Williams’ “three chords and the truth” simplicity.
+And he showed his innovations to the world from the stage of this landmark West Hollywood venue.

 Jazz: The Viper Room

-Sure, it has been called The Viper Room since the 1990s (and you have already heard all the Johnny Depp and River Phoenix stories), but that small venue on the strip has a much longer history.
-In the 1950s and 60's it was the Melody Room, a jazz club that was popular with some very heavy characters who had relocated from the East Coast.
+Yes, it's been called The Viper Room since the 1990s (and you have already heard all the Johnny Depp and River Phoenix stories), but that intimate venue on the Sunset Strip has a much longer history.
+In the 1950s and '60s it was the Melody Room, a jazz club that was popular with some very heavy characters who had relocated from the East Coast.
 This is where mobsters (real, actual mobsters) would mingle with the likes of Bobby Troupe and the sublime Julie London.
-There’s a great account of the Melody Room in the fantastic blog run by Alison Martino, who is by far the most knowledgeable expert on the history of local nightlife lore.
+There’s a great account of the Melody Room in the fantastic blog run by Alison Martino, one of LA's most knowledgeable experts on local nightlife lore.

-For a more contemporary jazz venue conceived by revered musician and philanthropist Herb Alpert, head to the Bel-Air strip mall that houses Vibrato.
+For a contemporary jazz venue, head to the Bel-Air strip mall that houses Vibrato Grill, conceived by revered musician and philanthropist Herb Alpert.
 What makes this restaurant unique is that, unlike other repurposed dinner-and-a-show venues, it was designed first and foremost with sound and live performance in mind by one of the best ears in the business.
 Vibrato also serves as home base for Family Guy creator Seth MacFarlane’s second career as a jazz singer.

 Gospel: West Angeles

-If you wanna experience that old time religion through music in its proper setting, the West Angeles Church of God In Christ conducts services with a full gospel choir.
+If you want to experience that old time religion through music in its proper setting, the West Angeles Church of God In Christ conducts services with a full gospel choir.
 The gospel tradition is continually evolving, so don’t expect a Sister Rosetta Tharpe or Sam Cooke and the Soul Stirrers-type experience here.
 Instead, you’ll bear witness to a living musical form with some of the oldest roots in American life.
-A little further afield, the acclaimed Selah Gospel Choir is active in Pasadena.

 Latin: Mariachi Plaza